-Chickenpox is prevalent in all countries worldwide.
-Childhood vaccination is used routinely in the U.S., Canada, and Australia but in relatively few other countries.
+Chickenpox occurs worldwide and is prevalent in most countries.
+Childhood vaccination is used routinely in Australia, Canada, Japan, New Zealand, the U.S., most countries in Central and South America and Europe, and some countries in the Middle East.
 In temperate climates, peak incidence among children occurs in the winter and early spring.
-In tropical countries, the highest incidence is in the dry, cool months.
-The disease tends to be acquired later in childhood, resulting in increased susceptibility among adults.
+In tropical countries, the highest incidence is in the dry, cool months, and the disease tends to be acquired later in childhood, resulting in increased susceptibility among adults.

 Consequences of Infection